usnistgov/scapval/scapval/src/main/distro/README.txt

 ---------
 Security Content Automation Protocol Validator (SCAPVal) is a Java Command Line Application that provides information about whether SCAP content conforms to conventions and recommendations outlined in NIST Special Publication 800-126, The Technical Specification for the Security Content Automation Protocol (SCAP).
-With support for SCAP 1.1, 1.2, 1.3, and 1.4
+With support for SCAP 1.1 (legacy), 1.2, 1.3, and 1.4

+SCAP 1.1 is legacy and only partially supported: validate 1.1 content with -file (a ZIP), -dir, or -resultdir and an explicit -scapversion 1.1; SCAP 1.1 is not accepted by -auto.

+For the complete user guide, see USER_GUIDE.md (bundled in this package and viewable on GitHub).

 SCAPVal validates the data stream according to one of the use cases for an SCAP-validated tool listed in 800-126, namely Compliance Checking, Vulnerability Scanning, Inventory Scanning, and Other.